 After losing the sight of one eye in a car accident, Gordon Banks retired from the professional game but went on to play in the odd charity and exhibition match as well as spending a season in the North American Soccer League.

-The oldest player ever to play a competitive game in England was New Brighton's Neil McBain, who turned out against Hartlepool United in a Division Three (North) game in 1947 at the ripe old age of 52.
-McBain was New Brighton's manager and had to play as an emergency goalkeeper.
+The oldest player ever to play a competitive game in England was New Brighton's Neil McBain, who turned out against Hartlepools United in a Division Three (North) game in 1947 at the ripe old age of 51 years and 120 days.
+McBain was New Brighton's manager and had to play as an emergency goalkeeper, almost 32 years to the day since he made his professional debut.

-Former England international Dave Beasant was named as one of Stevenage Borough's substitues during their league game against Carlisle United in October, 2014 at the tender age of 55.
+Former England international Dave Beasant was named as one of Stevenage Borough's substitutes during their league game against Carlisle United in October, 2014 at the tender age of 55.

 In 1964, Sunderland goalkeeper Derek Foster became the youngest person to play in the First Division when he made his debut against Leicester City at the age of 15 years and 185 days.